Virgildev/v-containers/README.md

 Config.Framework = 'auto' -- qb, qbox or esx (recommended: auto)

-Config.Inventory = 'auto' -- qb, ox or esx (recommended: auto)
+Config.Inventory = 'auto' -- qb, ox, esx or codem (recommended: auto)

 Config.onlyOwnerCanPickup = true -- If true, only the owner of the container can pick it up (recommended: true) Config.onlyOwnerCanDestroy = false -- If true, only the owner of the container can destroy (recommended: false)